OmaymaS/onceupondata/content/about.md

 ---

-I am Data Scientist with electrical engineering background.
-I like to engage with data, challenge assumptions and help others make data-informed decisions.
-For the last two years, I worked on developing algorithms and analyzing users data at a tech company providing a marketplace for jobs and career services.
-Prior to that I obtained my Master’s degree in “Systems Engineering and Engineering Management” with a focus on electronics where I worked with wearable sensors data.
-During my work I was involved in operations, engineering, R&D and data science roles which helps me see a holistic view of the projects I work on.
+I am Data Scientist with electronics engineering background.
+I like to engage with data, build data products and help others make data-informed decisions.
+I always ask they whys and the why nots and I encourage others to question their assumptions.
+I care about algorithmic fairness and I try to trigger others to think about it.
+I also enjoy teaching coding and data-science related skills.
+And I am a certified R-Tidyverse instructor and also holds an instructor certification from [The Carpentries](https://carpentries.org/).

 ## Talks